Masaharu/DockerArchive/docker_hive/README.md

 * root
 * docker
    - a general user
-   - ssh connection available
+   - ssh connection available (the password is the same as user name)
    - sudo available
 * hadoop
    - the Hadoop/Hive services execution user
-   - ssh connection available
+   - ssh connection available (the password is the same as user name)
    - sudo available
 * mysql
    - the MariaDB service execution user